madhu0505096/madhu0505096/README.md

 - 🔭 I’m currently working on NLP annotation
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning and implementing Deep Learning neural networks.
 - 📫 How to reach me: madhuprasath556@gmail.com

 Please get in touch if you want me to colloborate on any data projects.
 I'm always hungry to learn and grow!